We Bring Good Things to Life: Target market

 Market research done by BBDO showed that in the 1970s, GE was still seen as a dependable and trusted American company, but a typical GE customer was perceived to be older, low-income, blue-collar, and unsophisticated, and GE products to be somewhat old fashioned and below standard.
 As a result, except in the area of lighting products, brand commitment to GE lagged behind its competitors.
 GE saw the need to change the company's brand recognition and to create an updated, single message that could translate across many product lines and services.
 GE's stated objective for the new campaign was to increase customer awareness of GE products and to foster more product loyalty.
 Additionally, GE sought to increase employee morale and heighten its image in the financial world, in government, in the retail business sector, and in public consciousness.
 GE also tried to stimulate a more upscale consumer base, made up of adults between the ages of 25 and 54.
 The new campaign was more appropriate to the information age, in which consumers were constantly bombarded with advertising images from a variety of media.

 Marketing strategy

 When GE advertising was consolidated in 1979 with BBDO, the “Good Things” slogan was not only incorporated into media ads but also induced on all packaging, spec sheets and brochures, and service trucks.
 When GE sponsored a television program, the ad agency used a number of “We Bring Good Things to Life” commercials, each telling the GE story in a different way.
 Aside from promoting products and services, GE commercials and print ads began to project a new corporate image, stressing how the company's products and services had enhanced people's lives.
 Since GE had previously been identified with consumer products, this shift in emphasis was significant.
 The advertising budget on this campaign was approximately $100 million.

+For a company such as General Electric there is a lot of decision making that goes into the production of a new product.
+Gamma change is when an item drastically shifts how people live their life.
+Gamma change is most often achieved by technological companies.
+Some GE inventions that committed gamma change are the incandescent lightbulb in 1879, electric home appliances in 1910, and the first home television in 1927.
+General Electric's products have changed the way we live our lives.
+In the Jack Welch and "We Bring Good Things to Life" era from 1981- 2003 General Electric continued their dominance at the forefront of technological advancement.
+Welch became the youngest CEO in GE history in 1981.
+In his tenor Jack Welch increased the company's performance expectation and created a model of competition against other brands.
+He purchased numerous companies such as the RCA Corporation and combined GE's British business interests with General Electric.